-The research in my laboratory investigates the control of immune responses and how alterations in these responses contribute to the development of inflammatory bowel disease.
-In particular, our focus is on the mechanisms of activation and regulation of inflammatory signaling by the bacterial sensor protein Nod2 in immune cells and the gut.
+The research in the McDonald Laboratory investigates the control of innate immune responses involved in host defense to bacterial pathogens.
+We are interested in how alterations in these responses contribute to the development of auto-inflammatory diseases, such as inflammatory bowel disease.
+A particular focus of the laboratory is on the mechanisms of activation and regulation of the bacterial sensor protein NOD2 in immune cells and epithelium.

 Special thanks to the following individuals for their monetary support of our research program: